 Here are two of the challenges you will face:

-Families place varying degrees of importance on teaching social skills of politeness and working together.
-Frankly, some parents don’t even insist on “please” and “thank you” from their children, let alone some of the other niceties.
+Families place varying degrees of importance on politeness and working together.
+Frankly, some parents don't even insist on “please” and “thank you” from their children, let alone some of the other niceties.
 (And “please” and “thank you” are the basics of social skills worldwide, no matter your nationality or culture.)

-These, of course, are not show-stoppers.
-As noted above, politeness is a habit an anyone can learn it.
+This, of course, is not a show-stopper.
+As noted above, politeness is a habit and anyone can learn it.
 Just be aware that it may not be reinforced at home, so for some kids it may take a bit longer.

-As with any skill taught at school, politeness and other social skills are modeled and reinforced at the group level and tailored at the individual level as needed.
-Enough cannot be said of the importance of your example when reinforcing skill that affect communication in the classroom.
+As with any skill taught at school, politeness and other social skills are first modeled and reinforced at the group level, and second tailored at the individual level as needed.
+Enough cannot be said of the importance of your example when reinforcing these social skills.